KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/Supplemental-Materials/README.md

 # Supplemental Materials

-This folder contains **optional** resources for deeper understanding and alternative viewpoints.
-They’re helpful when you want more background, but **not required** to complete the course.

-Use this when you need extra context for a specific Yacraf phase, or for general threat-modeling reading.
+This folder contains **optional** resources for deeper understanding and alternative viewpoints on systems, security and risk.
+They are helpful when you want more information, but **not required** to complete the course.
+Also, the material listed here is not complete, but should be considered a cureted list of references that you from time to time neeed to go beyond.
+We have tried to sort the material according to the Yacraf phases.

 We also include an example that shows how to work through the different phases.
 It doesn’t use Yacraf calculator tool, but it’s helpful if you get stuck or want another perspective.
 You can use this example to understand the intent of each phase before applying Yacraf.